Six week ESL Session

 Students who are willing to stretch themselves – exploring new turf, fusing friendships, and penetrating their own perceived limits of English proficiency and physical dexterity -- find this a wonderfully fulfilling conclusion to a Summer filled with learning at Sem.

-Students may enroll in one, two or all three sessions.
-Most students combine all three sessions to form nine full weeks of intensive language study.
+Students may enroll in one or both sessions.
+Most students combine all both sessions to form 8 weeks of intensive language study.
 Upon acceptance, either an enrollment deposit or full payment will be required.

 Miscellaneous expenses incurred by ESL boarding students: